PlatONnetwork/docs/docs/Python-SDK.md

   - among them

-    The first line of data is the transaction result of platon.sendTransaction in the function contract_deploy
+    - The first line of data is the transaction result of platon.sendTransaction in the function contract_deploy.

-  ​ The second line of data is the transaction receipt obtained by platon.waitForTransactionReceipt
+    - The second line of data is the transaction receipt obtained by platon.waitForTransactionReceipt.

-  ​ The third line is the contract address where the contract is successfully deployed
+    -  The third line is the contract address where the contract is successfully deployed.